Written By Dr Andrew Logan Wellington Eye Centres Ophthalmologist

 How can myopia or short-sightedness be corrected?

-Myopia can be corrected by wearing glasses or contact lenses which shift the focus point back onto the retina.
-Short sight can also be corrected by laser eye surgery using LASIK or SMILE® surgery.
+Wearing glasses or contact lenses can correct myopia by shifting the focus point back onto the retina.
+Laser eye surgery such as LASIK or SMILE® can also correct short sight.
 Laser eye surgery is a very safe and effective way to correct these problems and most short-sighted people can have their vision corrected so that they can see well into the distance without glasses.
-Despite its effectiveness, laser eye surgery is an expensive upfront cost, not totally risk-free and cannot treat extremely high degrees of short sight.
-Laser eye surgery can’t normally be carried out before the age of about 20 and the myopia has stopped progressing.
-Those people affected by short sight will need to wear glasses or contact lenses to see well at distance until laser eye surgery can be performed.
+However, it is an expensive upfront cost, it’s not totally risk-free and cannot treat extreme degrees of short sight.
+You will normally need to wait until you’re about 20 years old, or until the myopia has stopped progressing to have laser eye surgery.
+Those affected by progressing myopia will need to wear corrective lenses for their vision until laser eye surgery can be performed.

 How does someone develop myopia?

 These days, we are beginning to have a much better understanding of why people become short-sighted.
 Myopia tends to have a genetic component and can run in families.
-Currently there are no gene treatments for myopia but it is likely that genetic research will eventually allow us to identify people who are risk of developing myopia and these people could then be offered treatment to prevent myopia progression.
+Currently there are no gene treatments for myopia.
+But it is likely that genetic research will eventually allow us to identify people who are at risk of developing myopia and offering treatment to prevent myopia progression.

 Time spent outdoors and myopia